Bereavement

 This should be done at the registry office closest to where possible the death occurred.
 The registry office will issue you with the death certificate.

-3. Arranging the funeral
+3. Planning a funeral

-You can bring these into a branch or send them to our Bereavement Centre (Santander Bereavement Operations, Sunderland SR43 4FJ).
-We will then send a cheque directly to the funeral director and/or florist.
-If you post the invoice/s to us, we can make a payment direct into the funeral director's account if you instruct us to do so.
-To do this, make sure the account details are printed on the funeral director's/florists invoice.
-Please note, any money we release from the deceased's accounts is for the funeral director's or florist's bill only.
-It will not cover any other expenses.
+We’ll then send a cheque or transfer directly to the funeral director and/or florist as instructed.
+If you post the invoices to us and give permission, we can make a payment direct to the funeral director’s or florist’s account.
+To do this, make sure the account details are on the funeral director’s or florist’s invoice.

 4. Contacting the relevant people